hongtaoh/hongtaoh.github.io/content/en/blog/2020-08-10-netlify-custom-subdomain.md

 The most confusing point is shown above.
 It asks you to add a custom domain in the format of `www.yourdomain.com`.
 However, that is for configuring a custom *domain*, not a custom *subdomain*.
 Then, what should you do?

 If you have your own domain, `www.yourdomain.com` and the domain for your Netlify project is `abc.netlify.app`.
-If you want to have a custom subdomain of `www.abc.yourdomain.com`, then you only need to input `abc` in the box (in the picture above).
+If you want to have a custom subdomain of `www.abc.yourdomain.com`, then you only need to input `abc.yourdomain.com` in the box (in the picture above).

 Then, follow the instruction [here](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/#configure-a-subdomain).
 What you should do is simply add a **CNAME record** with `abc` as the **host** and `abc.netlify.app` as the **value**.